Enesklmc/ezcryption/readme.md

-A text encryption library that has two functions:
+A text encryption library that has two functions currently:

 1. Easy encryption (makes letter "a" to letter "f")
 2. Encryption with a password(AES).
 Requires **node.js** version **15.0.0** and up.